 As the Supreme Court has explained, "[t]he federal power to determine immigration policy is well settled."
 The Government of the United States has broad, undoubted power over the subject of immigration and the status of aliens.
-The U.S. Constitution empowers Congress to "establish an uniform Rule of Naturalization."
-Furthermore, the federal government's power over immigration comes from its "inherent
+The U.S. Constitution empowers Congress to "establish an uniform Rule of Naturalization.
+Furthermore, the federal government's power over immigration comes from its "inherent power as sovereign to control and conduct relations with foreign nations.
+Conversely, "[u]nder the Constitution the states are granted no such powers; they can neither add to nor take from the conditions lawfully imposed by Congress upon admission, naturalization and residence of aliens in the United States or the several states.

-4 Adam Shaw, Tens of thousands of illegal immigrants with sexual assault, murder convictions in US: ICE data, FOX NEWS, (Sept.
+4 Adam Shaw, Tens of thousands of illegal immigrants with sexual assault, murder convictions in US: ICE data, Fox News, (Sept.
 27, 2024), https://perma.cc/F4FM-6966.